There are several fields in which an electrician might work provided they have the appropriate certification:

 Step 6 − Attend Intermediate Level Trade School for 10 weeks (300 hours credit)

-Step 7 − Work for approximately 3000 hours- 70% for balance of 4th term and 80% for balance of fifth term hours.
-Need to have hours at 8700 hours before attending Advanced Trade School.
+Step 7 − Work for approximately 3000 hours- 70% for the balance of 4th term and 80% for the balance of fifth term hours.
+You will need to have 8700 hours before attending Advanced Trade School.

 Step 8 − Complete Construction Ill- prior to Advanced Trade School

 Step 9 − Attend Advanced Trade School for 10 weeks (300-hour credit)